watir/watirbook/installation/windows-7.md

 Let's check if Ruby is installed.
 You will have to open another command prompt, because the one you have opened does not see Ruby.

-    C:\Users\zeljko>ruby -v
+    >ruby -v
     ruby 1.9.2p290 (2011-07-09) [i386-mingw32]

 Congratulations!
 You now have the latest and greatest Ruby, 1.9.2!

 ### RubyGems

-Software written in Ruby is usually distributed as RubyGems (colloquial name is gem), Ruby package manager.
+Software written in Ruby is usually distributed as RubyGems (colloquial name is *gem*), Ruby package manager.
 Sometimes Ruby installations do not have the latest versions of RubyGems, so we will first update it.
-RubyGems is also a gem, (a bit recursive, right?) and we can ask it for it's version with `gem -v`.
+RubyGems is also a gem, (a bit recursive, right?) and we get it's version with `gem -v`.

-    C:\Users\zeljko>gem -v
+    >gem -v
     1.7.2

 You should update it with `gem update --system`:

-    C:\Users\zeljko>gem update --system
+    >gem update --system
     Updating rubygems-update
     Fetching: rubygems-update-1.8.5.gem (100%)
     Successfully installed rubygems-update-1.8.5